 Comparison of 75Hz and 144Hz

 The 144Hz and 75Hz monitors have a noticeable difference that is often ignored.
 Let’s understand the differences between a 144Hz monitor and a 75Hz monitor.

 Frame Rate (FPS)

-The 75Hz monitors provide 75 FPS and it performs well with less lag.
-The 144Hz refresh rate provides 144 FPS and the FPS can be boosted up to 200 FPS.
+The 75Hz monitors provide 75 FPS and perform well with less lag.
+The 144Hz refresh rate provides 144 FPS, and the FPS can be boosted up to 200 FPS.
 The 144Hz gives the lowest screen tear and input lag because of its high frame rate.

 AMD Freesync is an AMD technology that enables the graphics to perform better by preventing screen tearing.
 The refresh rate was synchronized with the frame rates, resulting in a smooth, lag-free experience.

-If the refresh rate is higher than the frame rate, screen tearing will occur.
+Screen tearing will occur if the refresh rate is higher than the frame rate.
 You may find this display unappealing and irritating.
-The support for Freesync is one of the most important features of monitors.
+The support for Freesync is one of the essential features of monitors.

 On 75Hz monitors, Freesync improves display quality and reduces lag and screen tearing.
-The 144Hz also supports Freesync but it will work well even without Freesync.
+The 144Hz also supports Freesync, but it will work well without Freesync.